Featured image: The Golden Toad was last recorded in 1989. Source: U.S. Fish and Wildlife Service (obtained from Wikimedia Commons)

 Committee recommendations (or how to solve this conundrum)

 The committee outlined three steps that could be followed to assess pesticide risks to listed species.
-Each step would be coordinated with ecological risk assessment process (i.e., problem formulation, exposure analysis, effects analysis, and risk characterization).
+This would require greater collaboration between the agencies and would streamline and harmonize the process.
+Each of the three steps would be coordinated with ecological risk assessment process (i.e., problem formulation, exposure analysis, effects analysis, and risk characterization).
 The figure (taken from the report) and steps below explain this more effectively.

 Step 1: EPA would consider whether any listed species might be harmed by the pesticide by checking if the areas proposed for pesticide application coincide with known (or suspected) habitats of listed species.

 Step 2: EPA would determine if the proposed use of pesticide would result in environmental concentrations that have the potential to affect listed species and/or their habitat.
 This would be a generic (not site-specific) assessment and effects on individual members of the listed species would be analyzed.
 If the predicted concentrations of the pesticide could adversely affect individuals in the listed species population, EPA would consult with the appropriate Service (FWS/NMFS).